AppDrag/appdrag-cli/README.md

 ### Database - CloudBackend

-   `appdrag db pull` 					                     Retrieves .sql file of your database from SERVER to LOCAL
+   `appdrag db pull` 					                     Retrieve .sql file of your database from SERVER to LOCAL

    `appdrag db push  	<sql-file>` 			            Restore the database on SERVER from the LOCAL .sql backup provided